+The Bailout Nation manuscript has officially been accepted by Wiley.
 I am told we are on target for a mid-May publication date, with the book in the stores sometime before Memorial Day.
 (Makes for the perfect beach read!)
 You will be able to pre-order the book at Barnes & Noble or Amazon or Borders.
+A…Read More

 Well, here is the final version of the cover, by graphic artist/cartoonist John Sherffius.
 John also did the ‘toons that adorn each of the 5 Section pages.
 Its available for pre-order at Amazon with a May 4 publication date. > > His work is awesome . . .

 I now have permission from the relevant parties to release this information: The week after McGraw Hill refused to publish the book as written, the editor I was working with there, Jeanne Glasser, resigned.
 Jeanne Glasser was the person who first approached me about doing this book.
 She was terrific to work with, and I…Read More

 The deal is now official, so I can make the announcement: Wiley is the new publisher of Bailout Nation.
 They wee one of more than a dozen publishers that approached me about the book.
 The denial from the PR weenies at McGraw Hill was classic.
 Here is my favorite part: The book didn’t meet our…Read More

 These are the endnotes in the submitted Manuscript.
 As you can see, verifying them should be relatively simple given the included web page URL.

 These do not reflect the additional 90 pages of sources — McGH requested I remove to make the book smaller.

 N O T E S

 1. Daniel Gross, Pop!
 Why Bubbles Are Great for the Economy